Guide

 irm https://cli.nylas.com/install.ps1 | iex

-# Authenticate — opens browser for Microsoft OAuth
+# Authenticate — opens a browser for Microsoft OAuth

 nylas auth login